 Still, it does much of what I want from a tablet and does it well.
 The UI is clean and intuitive, but not worth writing home.
 Browsing the internet should be like turning pages at this point and the Archos 101 XS offers one of the quickest browsers around.
 Wifi was flawless with no recognized connection losses.
 It handles the ubiquitous keyboard issue with useful innovation, if not style.
 All buttons and functions are easily accessible and responsive.
 But is it Early-Adopter worthy?
 You could definitely do worse.
 Fence-riders watch that wind, see which way it blows and keep your eye out for better solutions or a worthy price drop.

-The Archos 101 XS does a lot right but it still needs time in the oven.
+Bottom Line: The Archos 101 XS does a lot right but it still needs time in the oven.
 There are some great ideas here and I understand the cost versus the expense of the selected components.
 But this one just isn’t quite ready for its close up!

 - Lightening fast web browser